Skip to content

 ) -> np.ndarray:

-return F.smallest_max_size(img, max_size=max_size, interpolation=interpolation)
+return fgeometric.smallest_max_size(mask, max_size=max_size, interpolation=self.mask_interpolation)

-def get_params(self) -> Dict[str, int]:
+def get_params(self) -> dict[str, int]:

 return {"max_size": self.max_size if isinstance(self.max_size, int) else random.choice(self.max_size)}

-def get_transform_init_args_names(self) -> Tuple[str, ...]:
+def get_transform_init_args_names(self) -> tuple[str, ...]: